 Look for non-toxic pillows made of 100% certified organic materials, after-all you put your head down onto these things with your nose right on it.
 Avocado, My Green Mattress, Naturepedic and Saatva carry bedding, so you can get them right there.

 Look for 100% organic sustainable sheets that have at least one of the certification labels mentioned above.
 GOTS, The Global Organic Textile Standard is your North Star here.
 There are many companies with great sustainable options to choose from.
 All of the companies we have introduced above sell sheets, too.

-I have been trying to get my hands on Fair Trade Certified SOL Organics queen size sheets but they have been sold out the last time I checked.
+I personally have Fair Trade Certified SOL Organics sateen sheets and I absolutely love them!
 Another company that uses earth-friendly fabrics and manufacturing methods to create more sustainable products, from first sketch to last stitch and beyond is Buffy.
 Their sheets are made of eucalyptus fabric, which supposedly is more breathable than cotton and softer than linen.
 They also sell hemp sheets.